hofstadter-io/hof/docs/content/getting-started/code-generation.md

 Partial templates are fragments that are used in other templates.
 Unlike regular templates, these do not map to an output file.
-You can capture repeated sections like the fields to a struct or the arguments to a function.
+You can capture repeated sections like the fields of a struct or the arguments to a function.

 Additionally, partials can invoke other partials, which is helpful for modularizing templates into logical components.